TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Globe sees 2nd warmest year to date, 3rd warmest August on record Arctic and Antarctic sea ice coverage remains at near-record lows AROUND NOAA // Hurricane Maria churning in the Atlantic Video: Could you survive a rip current?
-See how 2017 Arctic sea ice minimum comes in at eighth smallest on record Assessing Irma’s destruction from the air: Aerial images available
+Enter Search Terms Globe sees 2nd warmest year to date, 3rd warmest August on record Arctic and Antarctic sea ice coverage remains at near-record lows AROUND NOAA // Assessing Maria's destruction from the air: Aerial photos are available Hurricane Maria churning in the Atlantic Video: Could you survive a rip current?
+See how 2017 Arctic sea ice minimum comes in at eighth smallest on record

 *   About our agency
 *   News and features